wandb/docs/docs/guides/integrations/prompts/quickstart.md

 ### 4. Run the Agent and start Weights & Biases logging
 Use LangChain as normal by calling your Agent.
-You will see a Weights & Biases run start and be asked for your Weights & Biases [API key](https:www.wandb.ai/authorize).
-Once your enter your API key, the inputs and outputs of your Agent calls will start to be streamed to the Weights & Biases App.
+A Weights & Biases run starts and the system prompts you for your Weights & Biases [API key](https:www.wandb.ai/authorize).
+Once your enter your API key, the inputs and outputs of your Agent calls are streamed to the Weights & Biases App.

 ```python
 # some sample maths questions